9 Sourdough Secrets People Don’t Tell You

 I also think that there may be unnecessary pressure to create a certain kind of bread.
 I do recommend you find an easy, beginner-friendly sourdough bread recipe and try to master that.
 Once you feel comfortable with it, you can branch out to other recipes.

 Also, who determines what a “failed” loaf of bread is?
 If you like the taste, I think it’s a success.
-If it’s too dense, just make croutons, breadcrumbs, or bread pudding with it.
+If it’s too dense, just make croutons, breadcrumbs, bread pudding, or other creative recipes with it.

 Sourdough Secret #9